swiftlang/swift-evolution/proposals/0393-parameter-packs.md

 ### Type parameter packs

-The generic parameter list of a generic function can contain one or more _type parameter pack declarations_, written as an identifier preceeded by `each`:
+The generic parameter list of a generic function can contain one or more _type parameter pack declarations_, written as an identifier preceded by `each`:

 ```swift
 func variadic<each T, each U>() {}